baymlab/HMSphages/docs/about.md

 # Acknowledgments

 The HMS Phages program was inspired by the HHMI [SEA-PHAGES](https://seaphages.org/) program.
 Protocols and materials have been adapted or reproduced with permission.
-We are grateful to Viknesh Sivanathan from HHMI for assistance in the conception of this program.
+We are grateful to Viknesh Sivanathan from HHMI for assistance in the conception and funding of this program.